Alex-T-Coder/My_portfolio_site/README.md

 🚀 Greetings!
-I'm a versatile Blockchain Developer with a profound focus on Ethereum and Solana, backed by over a decade of software development expertise.
+I'm a versatile AI and Blockchain Developer with a profound focus on Ethereum and Solana, backed by over a decade of software development expertise.
 The last 5+ years have seen me pioneering innovations at the forefront of blockchain technology.
 </br>

 Why Choose Me?